zuecone/react-material-UI-boilerplate/README.md

-# REACT Boilerplate with Auto Alias #
+# React Boilerplate with Auto Alias #

 This repo is React boilerplate using auto alias specified webpack.config - modulesDirectories.
 Hence, Developers do not need specify alias for file paths in webpack config.